Table of Contents

 - Do Exercise.
 It helps to improve appetite, decrease stress, lessen depression, and help to maintain a healthy body weight.
 If you have been inactive for a long time, increase your activity slowly.

-- Do not take high doses of any vitamin or mineral, especially iron, copper, manganese, niacin and vitamin A, unless prescribed by doctor.
+- Do not take high doses of any vitamin or mineral, especially iron, copper, manganese, niacin and vitamin A, unless prescribed by a doctor.
 High doses of some vitamins and minerals can be toxic.